suit-up-repos/roblox-boilerplate/README.md

 -- using direct write operation replica:IncrementValue({"Currency"}, 100) -- the WriteLib is shorthand for this.
 ```
+## Help!
+My data isn't saving in Studio!
+This "issue" comes up a lot with teammates newly joining Suit Up Games, so I thought it'd be good to address here.

+This is intended by default.
+ProfileService will utilize a **Mock DataStore** that simulates all features of a DataStore without making direct calls to the Roblox service.
+This is useful for quickly testing features without running into any read/write limits imposed by Roblox, as well as if services go down.
+This is also helpful for testing different stages of gameplay (FTUE vs long time player), and separating your live data from testing.

+## Adding new keys
+If new keys are needed in a player's data, these can be added to the `TEMPLATE_DATA` variable under `src/Server/Modules/PlayerContainer.lua`.
+The game will automatically reconcile existing profiles with any new keys added to this.

+## Inventory
+The DataWriteLib handles inventory management in such a way that allows "known-stackable" objects.
+What do these terms mean?
+* Known: pre-defined item with set, immutable attributes (ex. consumables, quest key objects)
+* Stackable: we can have many of this type of object

+The ShopService and base inventory WriteLibs do not support *unique* objects that can change during gameplay, like pets in a pet simulator type of game.
+It is recommended to add a new key to the PlayerContainer's template data for a new dictionary to support these.

 ## Profile+ReplicaService (modified)
 [ProfileService](https://madstudioroblox.github.io/ProfileService/) and [ReplicaService](https://madstudioroblox.github.io/ReplicaService/) are modules created by Roblox developer veteran [loleris](https://twitter.com/LM_loleris) as a way to safely store player data and reflect that data as it changes across the client-server boundary with minimal network traffic, respectively.